 Here is one observation on how the roots grow differently in different substrates:

-Also, adenium like it moist but not too wet.
+Adenium overall tend to like it moist but not too wet.
 Observe the weather conditions in your local area & water more in the summer.

 With some well-draining materials like rocks or tree barks mixed in, you'll be safeguarded even when you accidentally water your babies just a bit too much.
 Those spacers will create exit ways for the water to drain out easily.